Arkaaito/mentor_encyclopedia/best_practices/pand.md

 ## Projects

 Below is a list of all projects for PAND.
-Email your Nanodegree Services Lead for descriptions and answer keys to the projects.
+Email your Nanodegree Services Lead for descriptions and answer keys to the projects to help you familiarize with these projects.

 | Project ID | Name | Description |
 | -- | -- | -- |